anshumandas/get-flutter-fire/README.md

    - Stay updated with the list of the top 100 chess players globally, including their rankings and profiles.

 3. **FIDE Search**:
    - Search for a player's FIDE ID to obtain detailed information about their game history and profile.
+For example, you can check my FIDE ID [25660586](https://www.fide.com/en/players/25660586) and Magnus Carlsen's FIDE ID [1503014](https://www.fide.com/en/players/1503014).

 4. **Firebase Authentication**:
    - Secure user authentication using Firebase Auth to ensure a reliable and safe login experience.